 Once olives were transformed into paste, they were set into bags made of cloth.
 More than bags, these elements looked more like huge envelopes.
 The paste was distributed horizontally on the cloth surface, which was then closed by carefully picking all four corners.
 The thinner the paste layer, the better, and it was a privilege for a press to be known for the worker’s ability to give the paste layer the ideal thickness.

 Cloth bags were then stacked one upon the other at the press.
 These were bulky structures, typical designs of the 19th century industrial era.
 Usually made of steel, their vertical axe would be released, allowing the bags to be placed between the pressing surfaces.
-Once the gap was filled, men would push the wooden handle that turned the vertical axe downwards, pressing the stack of bags.
-Again and again, this repeated movement created a rhythmical sound effect, the heavy breaths of men mixing with the metallic sound of the pressing axe being fixed and released.
+Once the gap was filled, men would push the wooden handle that turned the vertical axis downwards, pressing the stack of bags.
+Again and again, this repeated movement created a rhythmical sound effect, the heavy breaths of men mixing with the metallic sound of the pressing axis being fixed and released.
 Steadily, the paste of the bags would come out as a golden-green liquid, falling in the pool in front of the press.
 The degree of pressure needed was such that once the handle could seemingly move no further, it was tied to a turning pole where 2, 3 or 4 men would combine their force to squeeze the bags even further.